WalletConnect/WalletConnectKotlinV2/README.md

 SignClient.setWalletDelegate(walletDelegate)
 ```

-The SignClient needs a `SignClient.WalletDelegate` passed to it for it to be able to expose asynchronously updates sent from the Dapp.
+The SignClient needs a `SignClient.WalletDelegate` passed to it for it to be able to expose asynchronous updates sent from the Dapp.

 &nbsp;